grafana/beyla/docs/sources/_index.md

 ## eBPF application auto-instrumentation

-> To reduce the time it takes to instrument

 Instrumenting an application to obtain metrics and traces typically requires adding a language agent to the application deployment/packages.
 In some compiled languages like Go or Rust, you must manually add tracepoints to the code.